Der Rosenkavalier: Rosenkavalier Suite

 In 1945 Strauss allowed an orchestral Rosenkavalier Suite to be published, but apparently was not involved in creating it.
 It is likely that conductor Artur Rodziński arranged it, as he conducted the suite's first performance, in October 1944 by the New York Philharmonic.
 Rodziński recorded the suite with the Philharmonic Symphony Orchestra of London on Westminster Hi-Fi, XWN 18680 in 1958.

 The suite begins with the opera's orchestral prelude, depicting the Marschallin's and Octavian's night of passion (vividly portrayed by whooping horns).
 Next comes the appearance of Octavian as the "Rosenkavalier", depicted in tender music; the sight of him looking so young makes the Marschallin realise that he will soon leave her for a younger woman.
 There follows the duet between Octavian and Sophie (oboe and horn) – in which their love for each other becomes ever more obvious, but this is abruptly interrupted by the discordant music associated with Ochs's clumsy arrival.
 Next the violins tentatively introduce the first waltz, followed by another given out by the solo violin, before the whole orchestra settles into waltz mode.
 A general pause and a violin solo leads into the nostalgic music where the Marschallin sadly realises she has lost Octavian.
 Then comes its ecstatic climax.
 The work closes with a singularly robust waltz, depicting Ochs at his most pompous, and a boisterous coda newly composed for the suite.
+In additon to the musical structure of the suite, a detailed thematic guide identifying all the opera's leitmotifs can be found on the internet archive.

 Language

 Hofmannsthal's libretto uses various forms of the German language.
 Members of the nobility speak in a refined and courteous mode, appropriate to the opera's 1740s setting.
 In more intimate circles they use a more familiar style of speech (du).
 For instance, the conversations between Octavian and the Marschallin in the first act use the familiar "you" but switch back and forth between more formal speech (Sie) and the familiar du, as well as the intermediate (and now obsolete) Er.

 Some productions include a glossary in the programme to help clarify the contextual meaning of the language used, which is mostly lost in translation.
 Ochs makes clumsy, mannered attempts at refined or flamboyant language, using non-German words and phrases such as corpo di Bacco! ("by Bacchus's body!" in Italian), some of which he mispronounces.
-The language used by Octavian as Mariandel, and by other non-noble characters, is an Austrian dialect whose connotations are difficult for non-native speakers to grasp.
-The German used by the Italians, Valzacchi and Annina, is also very broken and marked by Italian accentuations.
+The language used by Octavian as Mariandl, and by other non-noble characters, is an Austrian dialect whose connotations are difficult for non-native speakers to grasp.
+The German used by the Italians, Valzacchi and Annina, is very broken and marked by Italian accentuations.
 Strauss and Hofmannsthal used dialects to depict the social status of a role in a similar way in their next opera, Ariadne auf Naxos.

 In English translations, these dialects have been accounted for with varying degrees of rigor; the Chandos Highlights version, for example, uses only standard British English.